Drop off and collection of children policy and procedure

 • Payment and collection of fees policy

-• Supervision of children policy
+• Supervision of children policy.

-• School Bus Program policy
+• School bus policy and procedure

 Definitions